svenXY/prometheus-mysql-exporter/README.md

 Prometheus MySQL Exporter
 ====
-This Prometheus exporter periodically runs configured queries against a MySQL database and exports the results as Prometheus gauge metrics.
+This Prometheus exporter periodically runs configured queries against a MySQL server and exports the results as Prometheus gauge metrics.

 # Installation
 The exporter requires Python 3, Pip 3 and libmysqlclient-dev to be installed.